Ryshackleton/d3_maptime/2017-04-04-d3-mapping-II.md

 	var y = x_y[1]; // get y from the array
 ```

-#### And, I bet you know what to do now!
-Add this code to our un-projected scatterplot!
+### 5th Challenge: Add this code to our un-projected scatterplot!
 Define the projection just below where you defined the width and height:
 ```JavaScript
     var width = 700,
         height = 500;